 The unique character of businesses found in this Downtown area stems from the fact that most of the firms offer specialty products and services that are significantly different from those found in other areas of the City.
 In fact, the existence and success of other economic environments has been a precluding element in the development of larger merchandising firms in the Downtown area.
 Challenges such as the perception of inadequate parking, personal safety, underutilization and chronic vacancy, and street lighting have been cited as impediments to further economic vitality in the retail sector throughout Downtown Dover.
 Many merchants have voiced concern over the basic need for increased coordination between merchants in the Downtown community.
-Fortunately, these challenges are being cooperatively addressed through increased coordination by the City, Downtown Dover Partnership, the Restoring Central Dover program and other stakeholders.
+Fortunately, these challenges are being cooperatively addressed through increased coordination by the City, the Downtown Dover Partnership, the Restoring Central Dover program and other stakeholders.
+Another effort targeting activity in this area is the Downtown Development District designation; see discussion later in this Chapter and Map 10-1 for its location.